The greatest tour and activity operators are those that combine a passion for the game of business with a passion for being the best at what they do.

 A smart person knows to reinvest where the returns are high…and they know to cut and run when the returns are low.
 But they don’t ever stop moving forward.

 I had a conversation recently with an operator who is getting creamed in his market.
 The leading companies in his space are absolutely smashing him.

-And – despite the fact that getting a new website would represent approximately 2% of his annual revenue, he’s scared of doing it.
+And — despite the fact that getting a new website would represent approximately 2% of his annual revenue — he’s scared of doing it.
 Why?
-Because 5 years ago, he spent money on Yelp ads and it didn’t work.
+Because 5 years ago, he spent money on Yelp ads, and they didn’t work.

 Come on — do you really think the winners in ANY space give up on marketing just because ONE attempt didn’t work?
 Do you really the think the winners stop working on something as soon as it’s working reasonably well?
 No!
 They keep pushing for the most gains!